LD4P/arm/modeling_recommendations/materials.md

 <a name="RequeststoLibraryofCongress">Requests for Modifications to BF2</a>
 -------

-- Remove domain and ranges from bf:appliedMaterial and bf:baseMaterial, along with a superproperty bf:material.
+- Remove domain and ranges from bf:appliedMaterial and bf:baseMaterial, and add a superproperty bf:material with domain and range also unspecified.
 If the request is rejected, the Rare Materials Ontology Extension Group and the ArtFrame  group will use rdau:P60159 “has applied material” and rda:P60596 “has base material” and define its own hasMaterial predicate, with inverse.
 - Add inverses of bf:appliedMaterial and bf:baseMaterial.
 If the request is rejected, the Rare Materials Ontology Extension Group and the ArtFrame  group will create inverses of rdau:P60159 and rdau:P60596.
 - Remove property bf:mount.
 - Remove classes bf:AppliedMaterial and bf:BaseMaterial.